amontalenti/streams/index.rst

 WARNING
 =======

-All the code in the following 5 slides or so is pseudocode.
+All the code in the following 7 slides is pseudocode.

+"Mock" version of Storm using Python coroutines.

-**Just meant to illustrate Storm ideas.**
+**It's just meant to illustrate Storm ideas.**

 Tuple
 =====